KirillSpitsyn/labsAndAssignmentsBCDV4028/README.md

 Assignment 1 Testing Bridge Contract.
 Files can be found in the testAssignment1 folder inside the BCDV4028 Assignment 1 folder.
 I created 2 different tokens to test the contract, and I tested functionality for receiving tokens to the bridge smart contract and sending tokens from the bridge smart contract.
-Also, I tested that the initial values during contract deployment were set correctly, and tested that tokens shouldn't be sent if the balance is too low
+Also, I tested that the initial values during contract deployment were set correctly, I tested that tokens shouldn't be sent if the balance is too low, and I tested that only the wallet can request sending tokens.
 ![assignment1UnitTests](https://github.com/KirillSpitsyn/labsAndAssignmentsBCDV4028/assets/72778161/3ebec005-1bac-4ae4-86d3-b04612790cb2)

 Assignment 1.
 Screenshots demonstrating token transfers from Ganache Local Network to Sepolia Network.
 For this process, I